 Dig a little deeper: Study the maps to explain why Chota Nagpur is a storehouse of minerals.

-Fig. 5.8: Production of Limestone showing state-wise share in per cent, 2016-17 for you?
-What are the impacts of mining on the health of the miners and the environment?
+Fig. 5.8: Production of Limestone showing state-wise share in per cent, 2016-17 the health of the miners and the environment?

 Hazards of Mining